Thursday, 11 April 2019

 Common Rosacea triggers

 Each Rosacea patient will express different skin 'triggers' but commonly identified triggers include hot and spicy foods, alcohol or a rapid change in temperature, so avoidance is key.
-Rosacea sufferers should definitely seek advice from experienced professionals who are best placed to advise appropriately for this tricky skin disorder.Active ingredients to avoid
+Rosacea sufferers should seek advice from experienced professionals who are best placed to advise appropriately for this tricky skin disorder, to ensure they get the right treatment for them.

 Our approach to treating Rosacea